-When students were asked 'After graduation, what are your plans for the next year?' a majority of the respondents (55.2%) said begin a professional career.
-Thirty-three percent of the respondents were going to continue with their current employment.
+When students were asked 'After graduation, what are your plans for the next year?' a majority of the respondents (64%) said begin a professional career.
+Thirty-seven percent of the respondents were going to participate in volunteer service.

 Fall 2011 will mark the launch of a new course evaluation system at Utah State University.
 The IDEA Center Student Ratings of Instruction assess effectiveness by focusing on learning and curricular objectives.
 The IDEA system will replace USU's current course evaluation process.
 The hallmark of the IDEA system is the opportunity for students to provide feedback on their progress in achieving specific learning objectives that are identified by the instructor, while adjusting for extraneous circumstances like class size.
 The IDEA system has a documented history of reliability and validity, and the IDEA "Diagnostic" also provides specific feedback on teaching methods and practice.